Axobot-org/Axobot/docs/rss.rst

 🗞️ Rss
 ======

-More and more bots offer the feature to follow news feeds, sometimes `rss atom feeds <https://en.wikipedia.org/wiki/RSS>`__,but most often Twitter or YouTube profiles.
-Axobot allows you to track any rss/atom feed, as well as any Twitter/YouTube/Twitch/DeviantArt channel.
-For Reddit feeds, you can search for the url of the rss feed, but a command will be created to make your life easier!
+More and more bots offer the feature to follow news feeds, sometimes `RSS feeds <https://en.wikipedia.org/wiki/RSS>`__, but most often YouTube channels or Reddit communities.
+Axobot allows you to track any RSS/atom feed, as well as any YouTube/Twitch/DeviantArt channel.

 With this bot you have two possibilities to follow a feed: manually request the last post, or configure an automatic follow-up in a text channel.
 In the case of automatic tracking, Axobot will scan all feeds every ten minutes to check for new posts, sending them in if there are any.
 Just be careful: this automatic tracking costs a lot of resources to the bot, so you are limited to 10 automatic feeds per server!